Cross-Seed Troubleshooting

 Cross-seed skipped: "extra files share pieces with content"

-This only occurs when you have enabled the piece boundary safety check (disabled "Skip piece boundary safety check" in Rules).
+In regular reuse mode, this occurs when you have enabled the piece boundary safety check (disabled "Skip piece boundary safety check" in Rules).
+Link-mode fallback is stricter: for partial or otherwise non-perfect matches, qui always performs the check before adding the torrent to qBittorrent.

 The incoming torrent has files not present in your matched torrent, and those files share torrent pieces with your existing content.
 Downloading them could overwrite parts of your existing files.